aaron-grau/curic/javascript/projects/mail/README.md

 * `render`
-  * Instead of just inserting `"An Inbox Message"` into the `innerHTML` of the container `<ul>` DOM Node, we are going to append a new DOM Node for each message in the inbox
+  * Instead of just inserting `"An Inbox Message"` into the `innerHTML` of the container `<ul>` DOM Node, we are going to append a new DOM Node into the container for each message in the inbox
   * First we need to get all of the messages in the inbox.
 Call `messageStore.getInboxMessages()` to retrieve them from the store. **Make sure you require the `messageStore` at the top of the file.
-  * Now iterate over the inbox messages so we can put each message into the container.
+  * Now iterate over the inbox messages array so we can put each message into the container.
     * In order to keep `render` nice and clean, we're going to rely on a `renderMessage` function that we will write later which will render a DOM Node for a given message
-  * When you iterate over each message call `appendChild` on the container and pass it the result of calling `this.renderMessage` passing in the current message you are iterating over.
+    * When you iterate over each message first call `this.renderMessage` and pass in the current message you are iterating over to get a DOM Node for that message.
+    * Next call `appendChild` on the container and pass it the DOM Node returned from `renderMessage`

 * `renderMessage`
   * Add a new function to the `Inbox` component that takes a `message` object as